 3. Run Size Issues

-When I began my chicken journey, I couldn’t allow my chickens to free-range, so it was necessary for me to provide a run for them to forage, and exercise, in.
-I was completely delusional about the amount of space a chicken needs to stay healthy and happy—not to mention to maintain the health of my lawn.
+When I began my chicken journey, I couldn’t allow my chickens to free-range, so I needed to provide a run for them to forage and exercise.

 6. Taking Roll Call at Night

 After a long day at work, it’s easy to pry me off the coach to mindlessly close the chicken coop up for the night without taking a headcount.